immcantation/alakazam/docs/topics/makeChangeoClone.md

 mask_char
 :   character to use for masking and padding.

+locus
+:   name of the column containing locus specification.
+Must be present and only contain the value "IGH", representing heavy chains.

 max_mask
 :   maximum number of characters to mask at the leading and trailing